YordanGeorgiev/qto/doc/md/system_guide_doc.md

 ### 2.1.
 IOCM architecture definition
-The Input-Output Control Model architecture is and application architecture providing the highest possible abstraction for allmost any software artifact, by dividing its components based on their abstract responsibilities, such as Input, Output , Control and Model.
+The Input-Output Control Model architecture is and application architecture providing the highest possible abstraction for almost any software artefact, by dividing its main executing components based on their abstract responsibilities - Input, Output , Control and Model.